 Protein Shape Determination by Small Angle X-Ray Scattering

-The 3-dimensional shape of Glucose Isomerase in solution was studied with the SAXSpace system.
-The solution structure of this protein was compared with the crystal structure obtained by X-ray crystallography.
+The 3-dimensional shape of Glucose Isomerase in solution was studied by using a laboratory small-angle X-ray scattering system.
+The solution structure of this protein obtained by SAXS is in good agreement with the structure obtained by X-ray crystallography.

 SAXS and proteins in solution

-Common methods for structure analysis on biological macromolecules are crystallography and Nuclear Magnetic Resonance (NMR).
-Small-angle X-ray scattering (SAXS) complements both these high-resolution techniques with valuable additional information and offers specific benefits compared to crystallography: SAXS allows to obtain the 3-dimensional structure of proteins and protein assemblies in solution which is essential for a better understanding of their biological function.
+Small-angle X-ray scattering (SAXS) complements both these high-resolution techniques with valuable additional information and offers specific benefits compared to crystallography: SAXS allows obtaining the 3-dimensional structure of proteins and protein assemblies in solution which is essential for a better understanding of their biological function.

-The low resolution 3D structure, calculated by ab-initio methods1 is indispensable additional information to the high resolution structures provided by protein crystallography and NMR.
+The low resolution 3D structure based on X-ray scat-tering data, calculated by ab-initio methods1, is indis-pensable additional information to the high resolution structures of protein samples provided by SC-XRD and NMR techniques.